codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/build-inputs.md

 In the above workflow user is prompted with two options when starting a build:
 1. whether to run tests before build, which controls the first script step using `when` condition,
-2. whether to submit the build ipa to TestFlight as part of App Store Connect publishing.
+2. whether to submit the built ipa to TestFlight as part of App Store Connect publishing.

 Defaults are provided for both inputs and standard build can be started without choosing anything.